teamzira/adp-connection-java/README.md

 	// at this time this connection must have token info Token token = authorizationCodeConnection.getToken();

-	// alternate flow - no token returned in connection errorMessage = authorizationCodeConnection.getErrorResponse();
+	// alternate flow - no token in connection errorMessage =  authorizationCodeConnection.getErrorResponse();

 ## Sample Client